-This is a summary of the key points, but please also read the Guidance Notes to the Act added below.
+Below is a summary of the main points, but the key document is the Guidance Notes for Relevant Authorities.

 The CEA introduces new key community rights for communities of place (geographic) or interest (united by a common interest), and places requirements on public agencies.
 This includes the right fro communities to: